 Nature surrounds you at this scenic conservation area that has great hiking and cross-country ski trails outfitted with boardwalks, birdfeeders and interpretive lookouts.
 You can even take in that first taste of spring on a horse drawn wagon ride in the Mountsberg Sugar Bush where maple syrup, pancakes and sweet sugar candy create delightful family memories.
 The call of the wild awaits you at this exciting conservation area!

 Glen Eden is buzzing with activity in fall and winter.
-Glen Eden offers a rental shop, skiing, a fully-equipped terrain park for snowboarders, snow tubing and lessons for all ages and skill-levels.
+Glen Eden offers a rental shop, skiing, a fully-equipped terrain park for snowboarders, and lessons for all ages and skill-levels.
 The park has an area of 3.97 square kilometres and contains Lake Kelso, which was built for flood control of Sixteen Mile Creek.

 Hamilton Conservation AuthorityBecoming a member just became a whole lot easier!
 Buy your pass now and save $10 off the regular pass price AND receive the remainder of 2017 for FREE!
 Discount applies to regular pass price only.
 Makes a great gift!
 HCA Membership Passes are the perfect gift for the outdoor lover in your life!
 Not only will they receive 12 months of the great outdoors, but you'll be contributing directly to the important conservation work throughout our watershed.